k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Show proper artifact name when it resists being held second
 - Fix: unnecessary feedback when gaining an intrinsic from leveling up and the player already has that intrinsic
+- Fix: monsters not curing themselves of sickness/disease as they should, other adjustments to muse.c